Counterfactual Inference for Consumer Choice Across Many Product Categories: Assessing Model Performance and Fit

 \subsection{Target Marketing}

-In Table~\ref{tab:CouponTargeting}, we evaluate the ability of the store to target a coupons to its customers.
+Understanding how preferences vary across customers can serve as an important input into the decision of how to allocate resources across marketing efforts such as advertising and coupons.
+In Table~\ref{tab:CouponTargeting}, we carry out an analysis similar to the classic study by \citet{Rossi1996} to estimate the potential impact of targeting coupons to customers based on their purchase histories.
 For each product category, we use each model to select the 30\% of households for whom it would be most profitable for the store to offer a 30\% off coupon for the most popular UPC in the category. \footnote{Profits are calculated as price - marginal cost.
 Marginal costs come from the retailer's records, which are available for most products.
 For items with no marginal cost data, we treat the minimum retail price in the data as the marginal cost.} We then evaluate how profitable this coupon targeting would be using the Nested Factorization model as ground truth.
-For each model we evaluate three approaches to targeting the coupons.
+For each model, we evaluate three approaches to targeting the coupons.
 Under individualized targeting, the store is able to select individual households when choosing whom to target with the coupons.
 Under demographic targeting, the coupons must be allocated in a way that is uniform within demographic groups. \footnote{We define demographic groups in terms of marital status, income level, age, and number of children.} Under behavioral targeting, the coupons must be allocated based on the number of times a household has made purchases in the product category.
 Under each scenario, we compare the predicted store profits to the profits that would have been earned if the store had allocated the coupons uniformly at random.